Douglas County Emergency Rent & Utility Assistance Program

 We use several criteria to prioritize applicants and not every application will be funded.
 Priority will be given to first time applicants, those with children, those with very low incomes, and those in danger of eviction.
 There are limited funds remaining so no grant amount is guaranteed.
 COPE reserves the right to institute a maximum amount, prioritize applications, or limit the types of assistance based on fund availability.

-The initial step is the Applicant Profile which can be accessed by checking your address using this map: https://apps.dogis.org/findmycity_ERAP/-assist.
+The initial step is the Assistance Inquiry which can be accessed by checking your address using this map: https://apps.dcgis.org/findmycity_erap/

 Landlord Forms: